 Equipment off lease arises when the Company repossesses collateral that secured a financing receivable in a customer default scenario.
-At December 31, 2020 and December 31, 2019, equipment off lease totaled \$24,138 and \$7,344, respectively, in the consolidated balance sheets.
+At December 31, 2021 and December 31, 2020, equipment off lease totaled \$0 and \$24,138, respectively, in the consolidated balance sheets.
 The Company intends to sell such assets, and has classified these assets as held for sale, in accordance with the provisions of ASC 360, Property, Plant & Equipment.
-A writedown of the financing receivable is recorded as a charge-off when the carrying amount exceeds the fair value and the difference relates to credit quality.
+A write-down of the financing receivable is recorded as a charge-off when the carrying amount exceeds the fair value and the difference relates to credit quality.
 At the time of repossession, the financing receivable is transferred to equipment off lease at the lower of cost or fair value.

 A review for impairment of equipment off lease is performed at least annually or when events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
-During the years ended December 31, 2020 and December 31, 2019, the Company recorded impairment charges of \$11,047 and \$339, respectively.
+During the years ended December 31, 2021 and December 31, 2020, the Company recorded impairment charges of \$8,873 and \$11,047, respectively, which are included in provision for losses and impairments of equipment off lease on the consolidated statements of operations.